 The biggest problems are the Startup Programs.
 There are some programs always running in which we rarely use.
 These programs affect your computer to open an app quickly.
 There are hundreds of programs like this, but the most common are Skype, Adobe Reader, Adobe Acrobat, GoToAssist, Microsoft OneDrive, Dropbox, Google Drive.

 None of these programs need to run in the background.
 You can open them whenever you want and then close them to save disc.
 Allowing these programs in the background means consuming a considerable amount of disc.
 Turning these off will allow you to run your computer faster than before.
+Besides these, disk usage can be increased if there are malware present in your computer, have large files, using too many software at a time, malfunctioning hard drive, etc.

 How Can I Reduce Disc Use?